Is It Atopic Dermatitis or Is It a Fungus?

 Are fungal infections contagious?

-Unlike atopic dermatitis, some forms of fungal skin infections, such as ringworm, are highly contagious.
-Candida fungal skin infections, however, are not contagious.6,7 Fungal skin infections can be diagnosed from skin scrapings or skin cultures examined under a microscope.3
+Unlike eczema, some forms of fungal skin infections, such as ringworm, are highly contagious.
+Some are not contagious, like candida fungal skin infections.5,6

 What causes fungal skin infections?

-Fungal skin infections tend to be quite common and are caused by coming into contact with fungi in the environment.1,3 Still, patients who are immunocompromised, or have a weakened immune system caused by other conditions, may be at an increased risk for developing fungal skin infections.
-Certain medications or vitamin deficiency, as well as poor hygiene, can also be contributing factors.8
+Fungal skin infections tend to be quite common and are caused by coming into contact with fungi in the environment.
+People who have a weakened immune system caused by other conditions may be at an increased risk for developing fungal skin infections.
+Certain medicines or vitamin deficiencies, as well as poor hygiene, can also be contributing factors.1,2,7

 How are fungal skin infections treated?

-Unlike atopic dermatitis, fungal skin infections are not chronic, and therefore the prognosis is typically very good for a healthy person receiving treatment for a fungal skin infection.
-Still, antifungal resistance can occur in patients with compromised immune systems.8
+Unlike eczema, fungal skin infections are not chronic, and therefore the prognosis is typically very good for a healthy person with a fungal skin infection.
+Still, antifungal resistance can occur in patients with compromised immune systems.7

 Join the conversation